coverclock/com-diag-codex/README.md

 ## Verification

-Besides the usual OpenSSL verification mechanism, Codex requires that either the Common Name (```CN```) or the Fully-Qualified Domain Name or FQDN (coded as a ```DNS``` value in ```subjectAltName```) match the expected name the application provides to the Codex API (or the expected name is null, in
+Besides using the usual OpenSSL verification mechanisms, Codex provides a verification function that may be invoked by the application.

+When called, ```codex_connection_verify()``` requires that either the Common Name (```CN```) or the Fully-Qualified Domain Name or FQDN (coded as a ```DNS``` value in ```subjectAltName```) match the expected name the application provides to the Codex API (or the expected name is null, in